Not just salads, here are 9 simple ways to eat more greens. Easy recipes and kid-friendly ideas to get more leafy greens into your diet.

 I have to admit that I stole this idea from seeing steamed kale on the hot bar at Whole Foods Market week after week.
 Finally, that light bulb went on.
 Aha!
 How difficult is it to actually steam kale myself?
 Turns out, it’s not difficult at all.
 Put a pot of water on the stove, turn it on medium-high, put a steamer basket/strainer on top of it with kale inside, cover it, and steam for 5-7 minutes.
 Add a sprinkle of salt to the top, and you have a delicious side that couldn’t be simpler.
 And my kids will eat it too!

+Before I go, I encourage you to check out these other healthy lifestyle family tips.
 How do you like to ensure that you are eating enough greens?

 This post may contain affiliate links which won’t change your price but will share some commission.